-"It's wonderful to have the voice choirs come (into senior housing, nursing homes, etc).
-But they (the residents) are being entertained.
+"It's wonderful to have the voice choirs come [into senior housing, nursing homes, etc.].
+But they [the residents] are being entertained.
 They're being patronized a great deal...in a sense, it puts them on a different kind of level."

-As evidenced in the quote above, participants want a mutual exchange and not to be patronized based on their age or others' perceptions of them as needing assistance.
-A persistent theme of the focused discussions is the desire to be recognized and engaged as individuals who bring ideas, skills, and energy to community life.
-A critical underlying theme was the desire to connect with others with similar interests or life experiences and to continue their contribution to civic and cultural life in Burlington.
+Participants stressed their desire for a mutual exchange and not to be patronized based on their age or others' perceptions of them as needing assistance.
+A persistent theme was the desire to be recognized and engaged as individuals who bring ideas, skills, and energy to community life.
+A critical underlying theme was the desire to connect with others sharing similar interests or life experiences, and to continue their contribution to civic and cultural life in Burlington.